spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## Wrap-up

 In this tutorial, you successfully deployed a single-node Edge cluster along with a demo application using a VirtualBox VM as the Edge host.
-You learned how to build and test the Edge artifacts, prepare the Edge host, and use it to deploy the Edge cluster.
+You learned how to build and test Edge artifacts, prepare an Edge host, and use it to deploy an Edge cluster.

 Palette Edge enables you to customize your Edge hosts with the desired OS, Kubernetes distribution, dependencies, and user data configurations.